Zika virus: sample testing advice

 Diagnostic samples must be submitted with a completed request form providing details of the patient’s travel history, symptoms and, if relevant, pregnancy.
 There is no need to send a separate form with each sample.
 Samples submitted with inadequate clinical information usually will be stored without testing.
 A sample handling and storage fee is charged in such cases (see charges).

-Ideally, the RIPL request form should be printed out and completed (except for the Sender’s Information at the top) by the clinician who sees the patient.
-Send the request to the local laboratory with the clinical samples along with a local laboratory request form, whether this is paper or electronic.
+Ideally, the appropriate request form should be printed out and completed (except for the Sender’s Information at the top) by the clinician who sees the patient.
+Send the request to the local laboratory with the clinical sample(s) along with a local laboratory request form, whether this is paper or electronic.

-The local laboratory should complete the Sender’s Information on the RIPL request form and then forward the completed form and samples to RIPL.
+The local laboratory should complete the Sender’s Information on the request form and then forward the completed form and sample(s) to RIPL.
 However, local arrangements may vary, so clinicians are advised to liaise with their local laboratory first, before sending samples.

 Standard sample types for routine Zika virus testing

-Where serum is indicated in the table above, clinicians should submit a clotted blood sample (“plain” or “serum separator gel” tube) to their local laboratory.
-The local laboratory should submit a minimum of 0.5 mL serum to RIPL.
+Where serum is indicated in the algorithm above, clinicians should submit a clotted blood sample (“plain” or “serum separator gel” tube) to their local laboratory.
+The local laboratory should submit a minimum of 0.8 mL serum to RIPL.

-Where urine is indicated in the table above, clinicians should submit urine – 5 mL is sufficient (minimum volume 1 mL) – in a Universal tube (without any preservative) to their local laboratory for forwarding to RIPL.
+Where urine is indicated in the algorithm above, clinicians should submit urine (5 mL is sufficient, minimum volume 1 mL) in a Universal tube (without any preservative) to their local laboratory for forwarding to RIPL.

 Other samples (including obstetric and neonatal) suitable for Zika virus testing

 Semen can be tested for Zika RNA, but only if prior arrangement with RIPL has been made.
-Returned male travellers with current or previous symptoms should be investigated as indicated in the table above in the first instance.
+Returned male travellers with current or previous symptoms should be investigated as indicated in the algorithm in the first instance.